History of the Youth Symphony of Southern Oregon

 Youth Strings, a string ensemble for entry-level musicians, was formed in 1998.
 Youth Strings was led by YSSO Associate Conductor Ellie Malzahn.
 Faina Podolnaya became YSSO Associate Conductor and Conductor of Youth Strings in 2000-2001.

 A Chamber Music Series was initiated in 2004-2005.
 Executive Director Sharon Wilson joined the staff in 2005.
-Ryan Johnson became Orchestra Manager in 2011.
+Ryan Johnson became Orchestra Manager in 2011 and Natalie Miller joined him as Orchestra Co-Manager in 2012.

 During the 2011-2012 season, the YSSO organization presented three Community Outreach Concerts at the Rogue Valley Manor, two Chamber Music Series concerts, eight Concert Series performances and the Concerto Competition.

-This year the organization celebrates its Silver Jubilee - 25th Anniversary Concert Season.
-The 2012-2013 season includes special events and concerts, a guest artist, performances of masterworks and the premiere of a new work commissioned by the YSSO organization in honor of the Silver Jubilee.
+The organization celebrated its Silver Jubilee Concert Season in 2012-2013.
+The 25th Anniversary Season included special events, proclamations and concerts, guest artist and violin virtuoso Gilles Apap, a gala performance by current and former members of the Youth Symphony, performances of masterworks and the premiere of The Orchard City: Medford, Oregon 1913 by Mark Jacobs.
+The work was commissioned by the YSSO organization in honor of the Silver Jubilee.

 The three YSSO ensembles include accomplished brass, string, woodwind and percussion musicians from throughout the region.
 All qualified young musicians may participate in the YSSO.
 The YSSO offers tuition waiver and lesson assistance to current YSSO musicians each year to help ensure access to participation, training and performance opportunities.